THE STAGE 32 LOGLINES

 SYNOPSIS:

-Kevin’s luck finally runs out when he is captured and sent to Long Bay Jail for fifteen years.
-It’s here he meets up with Les Newcombe a small-time criminal who craves a normal family life by turning a quick buck.
-The two strike up an unbreakable bond, and eager to get out, they enlist the help of a humble Aboriginal prisoner who devises a plan for Kevin and Les.
+Kevin is captured and sent to Long Bay Jail for fifteen years.
+There, he meets Les, a small-time criminal who longs for a normal family life while turning a quick buck.
+The two forge an unbreakable bond, and eager to escape, they enlist the help of a humble Aboriginal prisoner who devises a plan for Kevin and Les.
+On 9th October 1959, the cold prison alarm bells ring out, and their daring midday breakout triggers a nationwide manhunt led by Ray Kelly and 500 police officers that lasts for thirty-seven days.
+However, their worst fears are realised when Kevin unintentionally kills a guard.

 Rated this logline